12 Ways To Scale Your Business

 If someone stumbles on your website for the first time, you want to give them the opportunity to slide down your funnel as far as they’re willing to go.
 If you don’t offer them an upsell after each step, then they’re not going to make it as far.
 It’s that simple.

 On another note, I see a lot of companies that don’t go after the sale hard enough.
-I’m not saying you need to be extremely aggressive, but if you aren’t pushy and never get rejected, then someone else will get the sale and not you.
+I’m not saying you need to be extremely aggressive, but if you aren’t pushy and are scared of being unsubscribed, then someone else will get the sale and not you.

-But don’t get too busy trying to make the sale, as some point, you’ll need to take a step back in order to…
+But don’t get too busy trying to make the sale.
+Because, at some point, you’ll need to take a step back in order to…

 If you’re not reviewing your funnels, you won’t know which ones are performing well and which ones are actually making you money.
 Assuming you are paying for traffic, you need to review your analytics and make sure that your funnels are profitable.